-Whispering Winds Equine Sanctuary is a 501c3 non-profit organization - formerly Whispering Winds Equine Rescue - however, we no longer rescue, rehabilitate, and rehome.
-Rather, we are a long term retirement sanctuary for both wild and domestic horses that call the ranch home.
+We are a long term retirement sanctuary for both wild and domestic horses.
 Many of our equine residents are senior citizens that range from early 20's to nearly 35 years of age.
 Others have disabilities that prevent them from being ridden and deemed unplaceable.
 Quite a few are mustangs that have been turned out and are allowed to roam in as natural a setting as possible.
 These horses have come from abused, neglected, abandoned, seized, slaughter-bound, and owner surrendered situations.
+It is our mission to allow them to live their lives out in a safe and peaceful environment, euthanizing only when quality of life no longer exists.

 We believe that every animal has a right to life so we do not euthanize to control but allow these horses to roam freely and live out their lives in a safe and peaceful environment.
 It is our mission to help as many as we can, and although we may not have room at the ranch, we continue to network and work with several other organizations in rescuing, placing, fostering, and transporting both dogs & horses.
 We believe that working together with other rescues and rescue organizations opens up more possibilities to assure animals are given a better chance to that wonderful life.